 Starting my own business, A New You Massage and Bodywork ( Julie Campbell Wellness), was literally a dream come true - and a giant leap of faith; A dream that my family and friends continuously support me in fulfilling.
 For them, I am truly grateful & thank God every morning for each and every one of them!

 Life can be stressful (physically, emotionally, & mentally), there's no doubt about that - and yet, there is so much we can do for ourselves to feel good and live our best lives.

-My purpose and intention is to educate people on the benefits of self-care through meditation and gentle somatic exercises as well as massage therapy and bodywork.
-All of these can facilitate our feeling the best we can through increased clarity, peace of mind, mobility, flexibility, and an improved sense of well-being.
+My purpose and intention is to educate people on the benefits of self-care through hands-on massage & bodywork, meditation, gentle somatic movement, as well as vibration & sound massage through on-body modalities such as Nepalese metal bowls and weighted tuning forks.
+All of these modalities facilitate our feeling the best we can through increased internal awareness (how/where we feel our emotions in our body <felt-sense>), enhanced clarity, peace of mind, improved mobility, flexibility, and an enhanced sense of well-being.

-Why did I segue from working as a PTA into massage therapy, and then to meditation and somatics?
+Why did I segue from working as a PTA into massage therapy, meditation and bodywork?